vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-saltack.md

    - required: install_mdatp_package
    ```

 5. Create a SaltState state file in your configuration repository (typically `/srv/salt`) that applies the necessary states to offboard and remove Defender for Endpoint.
-Before using the offboarding state file, you need to download the offboarding package from the Security portal and extract it in the same way you did the onboarding package.
+Before using the offboarding state file, you need to download the offboarding package from the [Microsoft Defender portal](https://security.microsoft.com) and extract it in the same way you did the onboarding package.
 The downloaded offboarding package is only valid for a limited period of time.

 6. Create an Uninstall state file `uninstall_mdapt.sls` and add the state to remove the `mdatp_onboard.json` file.